konstin/poc-monotrail/Readme.md

 ```shell
 monotrail run -p 3.8 -p 3.9 -p 3.10 command pytest
 ```

+You can symlink `monotrail` to a file called `python`, `python3` or `python3.x` and it'll work as python3.8 or the specified python version.

 Setting `RUST_LOG=debug` will give you details to track down bugs.